 The Tau Transformation : My latest thoughts advancing NPQG.
 The math is starting to flow, now that I believe I basically understand the point charge dipole mechanism.
 Yesterday, I eliminated four constants of nature and pulled the foundation out from under GM and then put it back properly.
 Every day is a good day to get in on the ground floor of the new NPQG era.
 I can see that this latest leap in understanding is about to unleash a flurry of discoveries.

 The Koide Formula.
 Like many other enthusiasts, I find it fun to look at observations that may be numerology or may be some clue about nature.
 As a matter of due diligence I think it is important to examine the Tau tranformation construct and look for any correlations to Koide’s formula.
 It’s no big loss if it is not related though.

 I am vaguely imagining that the tau dipole by nature of being a control system with feedback, avoids radius divergence that corresponds to more than one of electromagnetic action.
-In other words, for every Planck’s constant h J⋅s that goes in to the dipole, there is one click down on radius.
+In other words, for every Planck’s constant h J⋅s that goes in to the dipole, there is one click up or down on radius.
 I think the tau dipole is the tau neutrino.
 I think the muon neutrino is two tau dipoles, and the electron neutrino is three tau dipoles.
 The electron neutrino is quasi-stable so the three dipoles do a little electromagnetic dance that separates them and brings them back together.
 Our detectors and narrative call this neutrino oscillation.